 - Repeat this process to make a dozen of these little sachets to stash all over your house.

 If you grow your own lavender, you should be able to change these out twice a year, or more.
 If you don’t grow your own lavender, that could get a little pricey depending on where you source your blooms.
-Lavender really isn’t too hard to grow, though – to learn how, try our aforementioned book, Herbs in the Bathtub.
+Lavender really isn’t too hard to grow, though – to learn how, try our aforementioned book, The Potted Herb.

 Cover Sachet for Gifting or Storage